pwighton/auto-register/doc/bold-dotaddin-config-instructions.md

 	IPC$            IPC       IPC Service (Samba 4.15.13-Ubuntu)
 ```

+If you see something saying `SMB1 disabled -- no workgroup available` you can safely disregard.

 9) Configure the BOLD dot-addin accordingly

 On the scanner, add the BOLD dot-addin to the desired BOLD sequence, and configure: